kingshuknandy2016/jenkins-repo/docs/JenkinsPipeline.md

     }
 }
 ```

+## Usage of Env Variables in Pipeline Script
 Now we want to use some environment variables.
 We will find those in **pipeline syntax** , in **global variable reference**
 ```java